"Respect yourself enough to walk away from anything that no longer serves you, grows you, or makes you happy." ~ KushandWisdom.Tumblr

 As a family, we made the choice to NOT vaccinate our children.
 Unfortunately, traveling to West Africa requires the Yellow Fever vaccination.
 Luckily, Passport Health gives travelers, a stamp of approval on their yellow fever document if you claim to have an "egg allergy" or any other sensitivity to the ingredients contained in the vaccine (which most humans do).
 We stated each person in our family has an allergy to the elements in the vaccine (no medical proof required).
 Passport Health will give you plenty of additional materials and other therapeutic options to protect yourself while overseas, such as ointments, pills, etc. This has worked for us during our travels.
 As a word of caution, we are not sure how this exempt card will be received when traveling to various countries, but it's better to have it in your possession instead of having nothing at all.

-Always Carry At Least $500 USD With you in Cash
+Carry At Least $500 USD With You In Cash

 It’s a good idea to stash USD in several different parts of your bags, just in case your wallet gets lost or stolen.
 Remember that U.S. Cash is the King of currencies, as it is recognized in pretty much every country on earth.
 If your ATM debit card isn’t working, then you have the cash to exchange in the meantime.
 It’s also a good idea to have USD for any bribes that you may come across.